Save $1 with Theraflu

 Drinking Coffee When You’re Sick:

 So, the verdict is yes, you can drink coffee even when you’re feeling under the weather.
-To help restore your system, pair your morning cup of java with a big glass of water and an over the counter cold and flu medication like Theraflu Multi-Symptom Severe Cold as needed for powerful relief.
-At night, switch to tea and a nighttime formulation such as Theraflu PowerPods Severe Cold Nighttime to help relieve your symptoms while you rest.
+To help restore your system, pair your morning cup of java with a big glass of water and an over the counter cold and flu medication like Theraflu Multi-Symptom Severe Cold as needed for powerful relief you can feel fast.
+At night, switch to tea and a nighttime formulation such as Theraflu Nighttime Severe Cold & Cough Hot Liquid Powder Medicine to help relieve your symptoms while you rest.